lachyts/giflab/README.md

 ## 🎯 **Targeted Presets**

-**Transform your compression workflow with 93-99% efficiency gains!**
+**Focused, efficient compression testing!**

-Instead of generating all 935 possible pipeline combinations and sampling from them, targeted presets create only the specific combinations you need for focused research studies.
+Targeted presets create only the specific pipeline combinations you need for focused research studies.

 ### Quick Start with Presets